Cancer Research UK logo.

 Pain

-The main side effect is pain in the area where the electrodes touches the skin.
+The main side effect is pain in the area where the electrodes touch the skin.
 This is usually mild and lasts for a couple of days.
 Rarely some people have more severe pain that can last between two and four weeks.
 Your doctor will give you some painkillers if you need them.

 Muscle contractions